isomerpages/nlb-biblioasia/_videos/From Book to Cook/Tapioca Tales.md

 Geok Boi's recipes are inspired by tapioca noodles that were sold during wartime, and memories of her father's tapioca dessert.

 <b>Tapioca noodles</b>
-Tapioca Noodles
-Makes about 500 g noodles
+<br>Makes about 500 g noodles
-Serves 4
+<br>Serves 4

 1 heaped rice bowl tapioca chunks (about 150 g)
-1 rice bowl water
+<br>1 rice bowl water
-1 heaped rice bowl grated tapioca (about 150 g)
+<br>1 heaped rice bowl grated tapioca (about 150 g)
-1 heaped rice bowl tapioca starch (150 g)
+<br>1 heaped rice bowl tapioca starch (150 g)
-1½ tsp salt
+<br>1½ tsp salt
-Coconut milk (optional)
+<br>coconut milk (optional)
-Cold water

-1 pot boiling water
+<br>clams (optional)

+1. In a small pot, mix the tapioca chunks with 1 rice bowl water and bring to the boil.
+Turn down heat and simmer till tapioca is very tender.
+Add a little more water if necessary.
+Cool well, then mash the tapioca till fairly smooth, taking care to remove the tough string in the centre.
+The boiled tapioca can be mashed into the boiling water, if there is any left.
+2. In a mixing bowl, mix the mashed tapioca, tapioca starch and grated tapioca together with salt.
+Add enough coconut milk or water and knead well to form a medium-firm dough.
+3. Shape into rolls or flat cakes.
+4. Have ready a pot of boiling water.
+Drop the rolls or cakes into the boiling water.
+5. Boil till cakes float up and are translucent.
+It does not matter if cakes are not completely cooked through.
-1 large bowl cold water
+6. Scoop out and leave in a large bowl of cold water till ready to prepare the noodles.
-1 cutting board, oiled lightly
+8. Before stir-frying or dropping into a hot soup, the cakes of noodles have to be cut to preferred thickness.

 <b>Boiled tapioca with grated coconut</b>